mem-courses/discrete-mathmatics/homework/week12.typ

 		a: [T.],
 		b: [F. Is not reflexive and antisymmetric.],
 		c: [T.],
-		d: [T. Is not reflexive, antisymmetric and transitive.], )
+		d: [F. Is not reflexive, antisymmetric and transitive.], )
 ]